 No matter what Builder you're working within, you'll aways have access to the same Builder Bar, which is what allows you to toggle between different Builders while working on your app.
-For a more detailed discussion on what each Builder is, check out documentation on the Builder Bar.
+For a more detailed discussion on what each Builder is, see Builder Bar.

-The App Preview button allows you to run and test your Airkit apps without needing to publish them.
-By emulating a user's Journey through your app, you can check to make sure everything functions as intended.
+The Preview button allows you to run and test your Airkit apps without needing to publish them.
+By emulating a user's Session through your app, you can check to make sure everything functions as intended.

 Click on the Publish Button when you want to publish your app.

 Save your work frequently, so you don't have to worry about losing progress by accident!
 In lieu of clicking the Save button, the usual keyboard shortcuts also work: CMD + S or CTRL + S will save your work equally well.